AhmedAbdelerhman/docker/README.md

 minikube dashboard

 to create deployment
-first you need to build image you want to deploy (ahmeddbah/kube-first-test)    // you have to set tag version secound push it to docker hup then  : kubectl create deployment --image=ahmeddbah/kube-first-test to verfy the deployment  kubectl get deployment  and kubectl get pods
+first you need to build the image you want to deploy (ahmeddbah/kube-first-test)    // you have to set tag version second push it to docker hub
+then: kubectl create deployment --image=ahmeddbah/kube-first-test to verify the deployment  kubectl get deployment  and kubectl get pods

-objects of kubernetes
+objects of Kubernetes
 objects are the basic building blocks that represent the state of your cluster.
 1-Service:
 An abstraction that defines a logical set of pods and a policy by which to